dai-continuous-testing/CommunityCode-Mobile-JUnitStarterProject/README.md

 # CommunityCode Mobile: JUnit Starter Project
+The JUnit Starter Project enables you to quickly run tests with minimal coding.
+The project itself compiles and can be run immediately.
 ## Setting Up Authentication

 To set up authentication, update the following parameters in [cloud.properties](cloud.properties):